christabely/alx-system_engineering-devops/0x02-shell_redirections/README.md

 http://linuxcommand.org/lc3_lts0070.php

-Shell input and output redirection are techniques used to control the flow of data between processes and files.
-By using some special notations we can redirect the output of many commands to files, devices, and even to the input of other commands.
+Shell input and output redirection are techniques used to control the flow of data between processes and files by redirecting the output of many commands to files, devices, and even to the input of other commands.
 Here's a brief overview:

 `1.Input Redirection (`<`)` : This allows you to take input from a file instead of the standard keyboard input.
 For example, to execute a command that reads input from a file called "input.txt," you can use: